rocketlabdelta/info-central/_recovery/ejection-charges.md

 5. Insert an igniter.
 6. Twist the plastic wrap around the igniter and wrap with masking tape.
 Excess plastic wrap can be cut off.

-{% media /images/recovery/ec5.jpg|A finished ejection charge before the excess plastic wrap has been trimmed|media--small %}
+{% picture path: '/images/recovery/ec5.jpg', caption: 'A finished ejection charge before the excess plastic wrap has been trimmed', class: 'picture--small' %}

 In the top right corner is the black powder and igniter.
 Masking tape is wrapped just in back of the black powder to create a seal.

 The author encourages the use of two igniters per charge.
 Though the probability of a commercially manufactured electrical igniter failing is low, the use of two igniters per charge further reduces the chance of personal injury or property damage from a recovery system failure.

-{% media /images/recovery/ec6.jpg|PVC fitting charge well|media--small %}
+{% picture path: '/images/recovery/ec6.jpg', caption: 'PVC fitting charge well', class: 'picture--small' %}

 An ejection charge can make the inside of an airframe dirty.
 The soot can be contained.